atomix/atomix/README.md

 * [REST API](#rest-api)
 * [Interactive CLI](#interactive-cli)

+## Background

+Atomix was originally conceived in 2014 along with its sister project [Copycat](http://github.com/atomix/copycat) (deprecated) as a hobby project.
+Over time, Copycat grew into a mature implementation of the Raft consensus protocol, and both Copycat and Atomix were put into use in various projects.
+In 2017, development of a new version was begun, and Copycat and Atomix were combined in Atomix 2.x.
+Additionally, significant extensions to the projects originally developed for use in [ONOS](http://onosproject.org) were migrated into Atomix 2.x.
+Atomix is now maintained as a core component of ONOS by the [Open Networking Foundation](http://opennetworking.org).

 ## Architecture

 At its core, Atomix is built on a series of replicated state machines backed by consensus and primary-backup